 Time to add a little pizzazz to your grain game!
-This quick and easy Moroccan Couscous is a refreshing change of pace to the standard side.
+This 15-minute Moroccan Couscous recipe is easy, versatile, and absolutely scrumptious.

-This recipe cooks in 15 minutes, and a few simple touches like subtle spices, golden raisins, and pine nuts make it taste special enough to serve at a holiday meal.
+- Simple Yet Special.
+The couscous ingredients are uncomplicated, but this recipe makes them extraordinary (just like my Roasted Vegetable Salad)!
+A few simple touches, like subtle spices, golden raisins, and pine nuts, make it taste special enough to serve at a holiday meal.

 Couscous is a staple dish in many North African countries including Morocco, a country I dream of visiting one day.

 - Couscous.
-Quick-cooking, tasty, and (I can’t help myself here) super cute!
-I like to purchase whole wheat couscous, because like other whole grain options, it’s higher in protein and fiber than its white counterparts.
-If you can’t find it, regular couscous works well in this recipe too.
+Quick-cooking and tasty!
+I like to purchase whole wheat couscous when I can find it.
+Like other whole-grain options, it’s higher in protein and fiber than its white counterparts.
+(Try this Avocado Couscous Grapefruit Salad next.)

 - Shallot.
 Starting the recipe by sautéing a shallot gives the entire dish a more robust, complete flavor.

 - Golden Raisins.
-A popular ingredient in Moroccan cooking, raisins (I love golden raisins here) give the couscous bits of sweetness and make it more texturally interesting.
+A popular ingredient in Moroccan cooking, golden raisins (also in this Moroccan Chickpea Salad) give the couscous recipe bits of sweetness and make it more texturally interesting.

 - To Store.
 Place leftover couscous in an airtight storage container in the refrigerator for up to 3 days.

 - To Reheat.
 Gently rewarm leftovers in a large skillet on the stove over medium-low heat.
-Add a squeeze of lemon juice to brighten the flavors.
+Adding a squeeze of lemon juice is how you revive couscous.
 You can also reheat this dish in the microwave.

 - Baking Sheets.
-These are ideal for toasting the nuts.
+These sizes are ideal for spreading out and toasting the nuts.

 - Versatile Saucepan.
 This one is a very useful size for cooking grains and with proper care can last a lifetime.